dwyl/learn-neo4j/README.md

 ## **Cypher** - Query language for Neo4j
 Cypher is a very declarative query language meaning that you describe what you want to find, not how you want to find it.
 Let's look at a few examples of how we might implement it:

+`CREATE` or `DELETE` - create or delete nodes and relationships
+`SET` or `REMOVE` - set values to properties or labels on nodes
+`MERGE` - Match existing or create new nodes and patterns.
+This is especially useful together with uniqueness constraints.

 CREATE - create a node:

 `$ CREATE (d:Person { name: "David", from: "Canada" })`